ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 satisifed with them, you can push them to the library's GitHub repository.
 You can use Git commands or Git Extension to accomplish this.

-For documentation changes, the branch name should have a prefix of ``doc\`` followed by a short description of what you've changed.
+For documentation changes, the branch name should always have a prefix of ``doc/`` followed by a short description of what you've changed.
 For more information, see :ref:`branch_naming`.

 Using Git Commands to Push Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This procedure assumes that you are using Git Commands to push your changes to the
+To use Git commands to push your changes to the GitHub repository:
-GitHub repository.

 #.
 In Windows Command Prompt, navigate to the directory where you cloned
-   the GitHub reposity.
+   the GitHub repository.

 #.
 Type ``git status`` to see a summary of the changes that you have made in this
    directory.